 Finding 2A(4): The sustainability initiatives highlighted in this section are not directly related to this proposed UGB amendment as they are to be implemented through other City policies.
-However, by allowing the subject property to be developed as an extension of the Apple Data Center site, this proposal may support the sustainability of development on this site.
-The more efficiencies and economies of scale that can be developed, the greater chance for any industry to be successful at this site and to be a contributor to the local and regional economy into the future.
-Staff finds that the proposed UGB expansion is consistent with the values and policies listed above.
+However, by allowing the subject property to be developed by a single user, such as a data center through its campus concept, this proposal may support the sustainability of development on this site.
+The availability of a 96 acre site under the same ownership, immediately to the north further increases economic sustainability related to including this site in the UGB as it provides an increased light industrial opportunity for large industrial site users.
+The more support for efficient industrial site design, the greater the chance for any industry to be successful at this site and to be a contributor to the local and regional economy into the future.
+Staff finds that the proposed UGB expansion will substantially enhance site marketing and development opportunities and therefore is consistent with the values and policies listed above.